anyaevostinar/minecraft-sheep-evolution/README.md

 # Evolution Mod
 This is a mod for the Java version of Minecraft.
 It enables the evolution of Minecraft sheep via natual selection using an evolutionary algorithm.
 To accomplish this evolution, we modified the color, reproduction, and life cycle of sheep, as well as the hunting behavior and the reproduction of wolves.
+//change to third person. //provide the tutorial link for 69 videos.
 ![run_build.gradle](images/Example.png)
 ## Using the Mod
 Information about how to just download and use the mod will be here